Dear Friends of BNMI,

-Dear Friends of BNMI, > > BNMI’s mission encompasses four primary activities: > > - Collaboration: In addition to working with many talented individual performers > and ensembles as part of BNMI’s concert series, the organization’s scope has > extended throughout New England through its participation in events outside of > the concert series.
-BNMI’s core ensemble performed and participated in the PARMA > Music Festival held in Portsmouth, New Hampshire, in 2013 and 2014, and in the > Westfield Festival of New Music in March 2014 at Westfield State University. > BNMI seeks to continue expanding its mission and activities to new audiences > throughout the region and beyond.
-In the past BNMI has collaborated with > Luminarium Dance Company, Boston Opera Collaborative, and New England based > visual artists.
-We also participated in the first three Boston New Music > Festivals.
-BNMI's aim is to collaborate each season with groups across > disciplines for future seasons, including dance, film, theatre and opera. > > Our ambitious plans for future seasons are entirely dependent upon our success > with fundraising events and we rely on public support in order for that to > happen!
-If you would like to help us meet our goal, you may mail a check to the > address below.
-We also gladly accept online donations, and you may also support > BNMI by shopping online through Amazon.com's Smile program (see below for > details) or by using iGive > > The Boston New Music Initiative, Inc.
+BNMI’s mission encompasses four primary activities:

+- Collaboration: In addition to working with many talented individual performers and ensembles as part of BNMI’s concert series, the organization’s scope has extended throughout New England through its participation in events outside of the concert series.
+BNMI’s core ensemble performed and participated in the PARMA Music Festival held in Portsmouth, New Hampshire, in 2013 and 2014, and in the Westfield Festival of New Music in March 2014 at Westfield State University.
+BNMI seeks to continue expanding its mission and activities to new audiences throughout the region and beyond.
+In the past BNMI has collaborated with Luminarium Dance Company, Boston Opera Collaborative, and New England based visual artists.
+We also participated in the first three Boston New Music Festivals.
+BNMI's aim is to frequently collaborate with groups across disciplines for future seasons, including dance, film, theatre and opera.

+Our ambitious plans for future seasons are entirely dependent upon our success with fundraising events and we rely on public support in order for that to happen!
+If you would like to help us meet our goal, you may mail a check to the address below.
+We also gladly accept online donations, and you may also support BNMI by shopping online through Amazon.com's Smile program (see below for details) or by using iGive

+The Boston New Music Initiative, Inc.